permafrost-dev/node-ray/README.md

 </p>

 # node-ray
-## Debug your NodeJS code with Ray to fix problems faster
+## Debug NodeJS code with Ray to fix problems faster

 This package can be installed in any NodeJS, ES6+, or TypeScript application to send messages to the [Ray app](https://myray.app).